Hosterra/whmcs-gandi/README.md

 ## How to configure

 > 💡️️ Gandi Registrar for WHMCS allows you to delegate your DNS handling to Gandi LiveDNS.
-To do so, you have to select "Gandi LiveDNS" in this module settings and have empty default name servers in WHMCS main domains config.
+To do so, you have to select "Gandi LiveDNS" in this module settings and have `livedns.gandi.net` as default name servers in WHMCS main domains config.
+Note `livedns.gandi.net` is not an existing host, it's just the easiest way to fill some gaps in the WHMCS APIs.

 ## Uncovered TLDs
 All [TLDs managed by Gandi](https://www.gandi.net/en/domain/tld) are registrable except the following: